lphlch/Compiler/README.md

 ## To Do

+### Lex part

 - [x] Rename the keywords
 - [x] Rewrite the print function
 - [x] Add more supporting symbols
 - [ ] Add a function of pre-processing function, to read a whole sentence at once, delete comments and print the source codes

+### Syntax part

+- [ ] Grammar input process & create FIRST set
+- [ ] Sentence input process & transform into FORMAL present
+- [ ] from FIRST set to CLOSURE set
+- [ ] from CLOSURE set to ACTION/GOTO table
+- [ ] from FORMAL present & ACTION/GOTO table to solve the syntax
+- [ ] show the result in a tree

 ## Requirement